- 1 How much does a streamlined case cost?

 - Use of bank accounts held under fictitious names

-It is extremely rare for a client to need a traditional voluntary disclosure.
+It is rare for a client to need a traditional voluntary disclosure.

 Some factors are more indicative than others of willfulness.
 The presence of these factors in your case does not automatically make you willful.

-For instance, you may have filed your FBARs but not Forms 8938 (see #5), or you reported your foreign bank accounts but not your non-bank foreign financial assets because you did not know you had to (see #5).
-Or perhaps you only found out about your FBAR requirements after your bank contacted you with a ‘FATCA letter’ (see #10).
-These can all be explained away in your certification.
+For instance, you may have filed your FBARs but not Forms 8938 (see #5), or you reported your foreign bank accounts but not your non-bank foreign financial assets because you believed the FBAR was a foreign bank account report (see #5).

 On the other hand, the use of a foreign bank account held under fictitious names, on its own, could be enough to show willfulness.